Leeds is out there waiting for you to conquer it. Here’s our essential must-do list for all freshers. Have at it!

 1. Take on the legendary Otley Run

-The Otley Run is perhaps the ultimate Leeds challenge for freshers.
+The Otley Run is the ultimate Leeds challenge for freshers.
 The good news?
 There won’t be any running.
-It’s a pub crawl starting at Woodies Ale House in Headingley, ending at The Dry Dock on the edge of the city centre.
+It’s a pub crawl starting at Woodie’s Ale House in Headingley, and finishing at The Dry Dock on the edge of the city centre.
 You’ll cover 15 watering holes in total, so it’s the perfect way to get a good sense of the area’s boozers, from proper pubs through to modern bars.

 There are rules to all this, of course.
 If you ignore any of them, you can’t really say you’ve ‘done’ it.
-First up, you have to drink at each and every stop – maybe skip those double-hopped 8% IPAs.
+First up, you have to drink at each and every stop – so maybe skip those double-hopped 8% IPAs.
 Secondly, fancy dress is pretty much compulsory.
-Freestyle it or coordinate with your friends – this is the time to go nuts at one of the city’s fancy dress shops.
+Freestyle it or coordinate with your mates – this is the time to go nuts at one of the city’s fancy dress shops.
 But don’t fret, we’ve put together a survival guide to help get you through it.

 2. Get to a gig at Brudenell Social Club

-Leeds has a fabulous live music scene and Brudenell Social Club is at the very heart of it.
-This brilliant, buzzing venue is the spot to go to for acts that span all genres, with a heady mix of touring legends and up-and-coming artists.
+Leeds has a fabulous live music scene and the Brudenell Social Club is at the very heart of it.
+This brilliant, buzzing venue is the go-to spot for acts that span all genres, with a heady mix of touring legends and up-and-coming artists.
 It’s the place to be if you want to say, years from now, that you saw them before they were famous.
-It’s big enough to rock out in, but intimate enough for all kinds of music.
+It’s big enough to rock out in but intimate enough for all kinds of music.

-The venue itself is the stuff of legend, a former working men’s club transformed into a place with great acoustics – the sound system here really doesn’t mess about.
-At the Brudenell, they sure know how to cater to students, with well-priced cask and craft ales, a brilliant range of crisps and the crust-kissed goodness of Pieminister pies.
-Good times, good vibes.
+The venue itself is the stuff of legends, a former working men’s club transformed into a place with great acoustics – the sound system here doesn’t mess about.
+At the Brudenell, they sure know how to cater to students, with well-priced cask ales and craft beers, a brilliant range of bar snacks and the crust-kissed goodness of Pieminister pies.
+Nothing but good times and good vibes.

 3. Sip some suds at Leeds landmark Whitelock’s

 There’s no shortage of great pubs in Leeds, but Whitelock’s may just be the daddy of them all.
 Pints have been pulled here for over 300 years, in fact, it first opened its doors way back in 1715.
 While it may have changed in that time, it hasn’t changed much.
-Head into the yard where it sits and admire the exterior before nipping inside to what many locals consider the perfect pub.
+Head into the yard where it sits and admire the relic of a building, before nipping inside to what many locals consider the perfect pub.

-There’s a handsome bar, original features galore and lovely etched, stained-glass windows.
-If you’re here for a drink, you can sit on the benches outside – there’s always a buzz of people coming and going – or stay inside to really soak up the old-world atmosphere.
+There’s a handsome bar, original features and lovely etched, stained-glass windows.
+If you’re here for a drink, you can sit on the benches in the courtyard – there’s always a buzz of people coming and going – or stay inside to really soak up the old-world atmosphere.
 Beer is the name of the game here, with a huge selection of cask and keg beers for all budgets.
 This is the place to go for a round of ales with a side of history.

 4. Discover history and beauty at Kirkstall Abbey

-Make your way out to Kirkstall Abbey not just for the centuries of history (although that is definitely fascinating) but also for the ruined grandeur of the building itself, set inside one of loveliest green spaces in Leeds.
-The abbey was founded in 1152 and was home to monks until the mid 16th century, when Henry VIII disestablished the monasteries.
+Make your way out to Kirkstall Abbey not just for the centuries of history (although that is definitely fascinating) but also for the ruined grandeur of the building itself, set inside one of the loveliest green spaces in Leeds.
+Founded in 1152, the abbey was home to monks until the mid-16th century, when Henry VIII infamously disestablished the monasteries.

 5. Join the party on the city’s wildest streets

-Both Greek and Merrion Streets are pedestrianised – ideal for when you’re rolling out of a bar somewhat the worse for wear.
-On Greek Street, make sure you check out The Lost & Found, The Liquorist and the buzzing Neighbourhood.
+All of the streets are pedestrianised to some extent – ideal for when you’re rolling out of a bar somewhat the worse for wear.
+On Greek Street, make sure you check out The Lost & Found and the buzzing Neighbourhood.
 Merrion Street offers beers, cocktails and rock music at Mojo and Verve, games galore at Roxy Ball Room and wild nights at The Key Club.

 6. Experience shopping nirvana at Kirkgate Market

 Kirkgate Market is one of the finest gems in Leeds, and it’s definitely a fresher’s friend.
-It opened all the way back in 1857 and, while it has experienced numerous changes, it still retains what has always made it special.
+It opened all the way back in 1857 and, while it has experienced numerous changes, it still retains what has always made it so special.
 That means the very best Yorkshire produce from farm, field and sea, as well as a gorgeous Victorian interior worth a spot on the Gram.

 7. Unearth vintage gems at Headingley’s thrift shops